 Oldtime agreed: "LarryD has explained the front engine mounting plate well.
 You would be wise to swap to the proper mounting plate to match the frame you are using.
 I agree with Uday in that you will gain nothing with an F-head over an L-head if your application is for slow speed use.
 In fact, it could be marginally counter-productive.
 As for the distributor, don't forget that the shaft end is keyed off center.
 Some 3B owners would possibly give you an L-head in exchange for the F-134."

-Thanks to Andy Stock for assembling these comments.
-Thanks also to Bill Lagler and Rui Coelho for the engine photos. -- Derek Redmond
+Thanks to Andy Stock for assembling the Bulletin Board comments.
+Thanks also to Bill Lagler and Rui Coelho for the engine photos, and Jerry Formaz for his 1953 photo. -- Derek Redmond

 Return to Tech Tips on CJ3B.info.